bblais/bblais.github.io-src/content/articles/Unbelievable Project/[0043] Unbelievable? 5 Apr 2008 12 Apr 2008 "Why I became an atheist" Part 1 and Part 2 - John Loftus & Peter May - 05 April 2008.md

 This argument is totally unconvincing to me, and I doubt many really have faith due to this argument.
 What are my biggest problems?
 Here is a short list:{.me}

 1. "everything that begins to exist has a cause" - this is stated, but never demonstrated.
-In fact there are uncaused events in quantum mechanics.{.me}
+In fact, there are uncaused events in quantum mechanics.{.me}
 2. "the universe has a beginning" - our universe, perhaps, had a singularity where time and space started.
 Is that a beginning?
 Perhaps.
 Perhaps it is part of a multi-verse that is eternal, and this is just one event in it.
 Given this possibility, even this claim doesn't do what he'd like it to do{.me}
 3. "therefore the universe has a cause"  - let's, for the sake of argument, go along with this statement.
 Does it really tell us about the nature of the cause?
 It could be a natural cause, but something out of time and space.
 There could be some other dimension, or nature, that we don't understand -- still natural -- that causes universes.
 It does not require a mind, and thus does not require any personality.{.me}
 4. Has Peter demonstrated that minds can exist outside of a body?
 Is there even a *single* example of this?{.me}